 You must have a provisional driver’s licence, and remember to take this with you on the day or you will not be permitted to sit the test.

-You sit both parts on the same day, with a three minute break between the tests.
+You sit both parts on the same day, with a three-minute break between the tests.
 The whole thing should take about one and a half hours.
+For more information on what you need to book and take your theory test, head to the Government website.

 Good luck!
 Once you've passed (hopefully first time too!) our handy 10 useful tips for learning to drive blog is the next step in passing your practical driving test.